Cultural, social, and fashion trends have influenced the evolution of wedding dresses. From

 chiffon and silk were commonly used, adorned with lace and embroidery.
 The hourglass

-2. 1920s – The Jazz Age: The 1920s brought a dramatic shift in wedding dress styles,
+silhouette was still emphasized, but with a softer, less restrictive approach. - 1920s – The Jazz Age: The 1920s brought a dramatic shift in wedding dress styles,

 reflecting the spirit of the Jazz Age.
 With the rise of the flapper culture, dresses became